Helps certain parts of the eye become more visible during tests.

 What is Fluorescite used for?

-What form(s) does Fluorescite come in
+What form(s) does Fluorescite come in?

 Injectable

-What are common Fluorescite doses?
+What are common Fluorescite dosages?

 Vial 5ml of 10%